nitish20899/An-End-to-End-project-for-predicting-the-MegaUnits-used-by-different-states-and-union-territories/README.md

 Please use the below link to see the project file (ipynb) if you face difficulty in loading the notebooks as the notebook size is 93mb.

+* link of the notebook which contains End to End process (note: As this ipynb file is 93.5 mb I had created a pdf version of it .The link is below. original ipynb file is also available in my repository)

 * link of the notebook which contains the way i scrapped the data https://nbviewer.jupyter.org/github/nitish20899/An-End-to-End-project-for-predicting-the-Megaunits-used-by-different-states-and-union-territories/blob/master/scrapping_data_notebook.ipynb

-* link of the notebook which contains End to End process

 * deployed link https://forecast-301814.df.r.appspot.com/